 - Food:

 In Year 7 students develop basic cooking skills.
 Topics include food hygiene, health and safety and an investigation into the environmental issues relating to food.
+Students will cook a variety of savoury and sweet dishes with an emphasis on eating a healthy balanced diet.

 - Textiles: